TechMeToTheCloud/Azure-Cost-Management/README.md

 # Step 2 Understand how any resource(s) identified in step 1 is/are priced and how you could modify the resource(s) to make the cost cheaper

-* Have a look at the Azure Price Calculator
+* Have a look at the Azure Price Calculator 💰
   * https://azure.microsoft.com/en-us/pricing/calculator/
-* Have a look at the Azure Powershell documentation.
+* Have a look at the Azure Powershell documentation 📖.
 Look at the Reference part especially to list what options are available for your resources (Pause, Stop, Reduce the compute, etc)
   * https://docs.microsoft.com/en-us/powershell/azure/?view=azps-5.4.0

 # Step 3 Create a Powershell script that would "minimize" the costs based on the options identified in Step 2